pmbarnes96/Personal_Projects/Creating Abstract Art with a GAN/Folder Description.md

 This folder is for abstract art I created with a GAN.
-The folder titled "Generated_gallery" contains 100 randomly sampled images created by the generator.
+The folder titled "Generated Gallery" contains 100 randomly sampled images created by the generator.
+The files in Generated Gallery titled "Generated Grid" show 25 images at once for more convenient viewing.
 The file titled "Training_GAN.py" contains the code used to train this GAN.

 The GAN [1] is trained on a set of 2872 images downloaded from [2].
 The architure is that of a deep convolutional GAN [3] capable of working with 256x256 RGB images.
 To improve the stability of training, a Wasserstein loss is used [4] rather than binary cross entropy.
 A gradient penalty [5] is used to discourage violations of 1-Lipschitz continuity in the critic function.